kozuedoingregression/kozuedoingregression/README.md

 - Delevoper | Engineer | Researcher
 - Research Intern @ DRDO — computer vision, data modeling, network analysis
 - Published 3+ research papers on algorithms, computer vision, drones, blockchain, and more
-- Building games with nothing but OpenGL and sheer will
+- Building a quant firm with nothing but alpha and sheer will
 - Building **episodic memory chatbots** from scratch

 ## Tech Stack